It’s no secret that Mexican food is my favorite cuisine. Tacos, burritos, tortas — I could eat them 24/7 and never get bored.

 Butternut Squash Tacos

-8 to 10 Sun Gold or other cherry tomatoes, chopped & seasoned with salt and pepper
+- 8 to 10 Sun Golds or other cherry tomatoes, chopped

-Place a warm tortilla on a warm plate.
-Place about 1/2 cup of warm roasted squash and onions on the tortilla.
-Top with 1/4 cup shredded cabbage.
-Spoon 2 tablespoons of salsa over squash and cabbage, and then sprinkle dish with radish slices, chopped tomatoes, scallions and cilantro.
-Dot the taco with crumbled goat cheese and serve.
+- Place a warm tortilla on a warm plate.
+Place about ½ cup of roasted squash on the tortilla.
+Top with ¼ cup shredded cabbage.
+Spoon 2 tablespoons of salsa over squash and cabbage, and then sprinkle taco with radish slices, chopped tomatoes, scallions and cilantro.
+Dot with crumbled goat cheese and serve.